EduPr17/Breakout/README.md

 **Breakout**
 *This will be my project for the 4th marking period in my engineering class.
-Breakout is a game that consists in rows of bricks with about 10 bricks together*
+Breakout is a game that consists in rows of bricks with about 10 bricks together.
+I will try my best to make it look nice, colorful, and fun.
+The game's goal is to break all the bricks without letting the ball fall.
+The player controls the bar and guides the ball to whatever brick/bricks he/she want to break.*